git-town/git-town/website/src/advanced-syncing.md

-Observed branches are for people who want to observe the work of somebody else without contributing to it. `git sync` only pulls updates from the tracking branch.
+Observed branches are for people who want to observe the work of somebody else without contributing to it. `git sync` only pulls updates from the tracking branch, always using the [rebase](preferences/sync-feature-strategy#rebase) sync-feature-strategy.
 It doesn't push your local commits.
 You cannot [propose](commands/propose.md) or [ship](commands/ship.md) observed branches.
+`git sync` removes observed branches from your machine as soon as their tracking branch is gone, even if you have unpushed local commits.
 When you [kill](commands/kill.md) an observed branch, it only deletes your local copy and not the tracking branch.

 Run [git observe](commands/observe.md) on a branch to make it an observed branch.